-© 2018 Fujitsu Technology Solutions GmbH Fujitsu and the Fujitsu logo are trademarks or registered trademarks of Fujitsu Limited in Japan and other countries.
-BS2000 is a trademark or a registered trademark of Fujitsu Technology Solutions GmbH in Germany and other countries.
+© Copyright 2012 Fujitsu Technology Solutions

+Fujitsu, the Fujitsu logo and Fujitsu brand names are trademarks or registered trademarks of Fujitsu Limited in Japan and other Countries.
 Other company, product and service names may be trademarks or registered trademarks of their respective owners.